Responsible Executive Authority

 Administration of Cooperative Education

-All cooperative education classes are administered by the Cooperative Education division.
+All cooperative education classes are administered by the Cooperative Education department.
 The practice established by the college places responsibility for all learning-related work experiences, practicums, field experiences, service learning and internships with the Cooperative Education division.
-The Cooperative Education division chair must approve changes, additions or deletions of all co-op classes; has the responsibility of making all co-op related changes to the catalog; and will notify departments of changes for the schedule.
+The Cooperative Education department chair must approve changes, additions or deletions of all co-op classes; has the responsibility of making all co-op related changes to the catalog; and will notify college departments of changes for the schedule.

 Approved course outlines will be kept on file in the Cooperative Education office.